ldupas/cp3-non-chats-lents/README.md

 # The checkpoint itself 🔥

+## :one: Step[0] - You can find all the hints you need here : https://github.com/ldupas/signup-login-middleware

 ## :one: Step[1] - Database modeling | 20 min

 We want to build a website that allows users to discover and share cooking recipes.
 Your mission here is to provide a **logical data model** that meets the following constraints for the application :